KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/06/21

+- Fixes an issue where there is a chance of encountering a black screen when after restarting a challenge in Ordinary or Cyclical Extrapolation for Divergent Universe or re-challenging after clearing a Planar Ornament Extraction stage.

+- Fixes an issue where the Curio "Joyous Incense" abnormally takes effects on enemy targets in non-Boss Domains in the Divergent Universe.

+- Fixes an issue where obtained Boundary Equation will be abnormally listed in the expanded or unexpanded Equations after unlocking "Inspiration Circuit - Boundary Equation" in Divergent Universe under certain circumstances.

 ■2024/06/20

 - Fixes an issue in Divergent Universe where there is a chance of displaying the "Support Character does not exist" error for certain support characters when using the Planar Ornament Extraction function to download support characters.